utiasSTARS/utiasSTARS.github.io/_pages/favor.md

 <h3 class="text-center">7-Scenes Chess, features invariance</h3>

 <p class="text-center">
-  In the video below, we extract Alike-l features from a target image.
-We then match the target features with those extracted from a query image under Standard feature matching.
-On the rigth side, we report the matches in three iterations of the FaVoR method queried from the target image pose.
-It is noticeble that the amount of matches is much higher in the 3rd iteration of FaVoR compared to the standard matching approach.
-The text at the bottom left of the image reports the distance in meters and degree between the target image and the query images and the number of matches for both the methods, the text turn out red when the number of standard feature matches is higher than the FaVoR ones.
+  In the video below, we extract Alike-l features from a fixed target image and match these features with those extracted from a query image using standard feature matching.
+On the right side, we display the matches from three iterations of the FaVoR method, where FaVoR is queried using the fixed target's pose.
+It is noticeable that the number of matches significantly increases in the third iteration of FaVoR compared to the standard matching approach.
+The text at the bottom left of the image shows the distance (in meters and degrees) between the target and query images, as well as the number of matches for both methods.
+The text turns red when the number of standard feature matches are more than the FaVoR matches.
 </p>
 <div class="text-center">
   <video width='100%' loop autoplay muted controls>